Joyful invitation to faith

 Prayer:

-Lord, you defeated all the powers of darkness degrading and dehumanizing your people in Egypt.
+Lord, you defeated all the powers of darkness dehumanizing your people in Egypt.
 And Jesus, you defeated evil itself in your death-and-resurrection Exodus.
 When I feel powerless, against the evil around me, help me believe you have absolute agency and you live in me.
 Amen.

 In your free moments today, meditate on these words: